Background and Overview of Demographic Studies and Long-Range Facilities Planning

 The first alternative beginning on page 58 of the Program Implementation study is called the Benchmark, which is maintaining the status quo model, i.e. maintaining BCSD's current neighborhood K-5 elementary school model, one grade 6-8 middle school, and one 9-12 high school.
 It should be stressed that this Benchmark alternative shall be considered with as much weight as any other alternative.
 It should also be noted that the eight alternatives presented in the Seversky study are not exhaustive, i.e. there may be some permutation of these eight alternatives or some different alternative altogether that is ultimately determined.

-BCSD is working with a consulting firm (Interactive Inc.) to assist the District in facilitating a process to evaluate alternatives and identify a prudent course of action that will serve our school community and students as we move into the future.
+BCSD crafted a Request for Proposals in the fall of 2018 to engage a consulting firm to assist the District in the development of a Long-Range Facilities Plan.
+Since January 2019, BCSD has been working with Interactive Inc. to assist the District in facilitating a process to evaluate alternatives and identify a prudent course of action that will serve our school community and students as we move into the future.
 The school-community feedback phase of the work will begin in the fall of 2019.
 We look forward to working closely with our community to make wise decisions which support teaching and learning in BCSD, embodies long-range strategic planning, as well as responsible stewardship of our community's education resources.